 They no longer disable me, most days.
 But can I live the way I used to?
 No, not really.
-I live differently.
+I have learned to adjust, honestly.
 I make decisions constantly to push or rest.
-I can’t zoom through life.
-I can’t care about things I used to fret about… I just can’t.
+I can’t zoom through life with limitless energy.
+I can’t care about every little thing I used to fret about – I just can’t.

-But what can I say except that sometimes life requires us to walk a different kind of path for a while… or (gulp) for the rest of our lives.
+What can I say except that sometimes life requires us to walk a different kind of path for a while, or (gulp) for the rest of our lives.

-When life veers out of the calm and out into the unpredictable waters … something happens.
+When life veers out of the calm and out into the unpredictable … something happens.